syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 diagramControl.SnapSettings.SnapToObject = SnapToObject.None;

-The value set to diagramControl.SnapSettings will be applied to every element of the SfDiagram control.
+The value set to diagramControl.SnapSettings is applied to every element of the SfDiagram control.

-If there is a need to change or deny snapping to a particular object, we can set the desired value to the SnapToObject property of that particular object.
+When there is a need to change or deny snapping to a particular object, you can set the desired value to the SnapToObject property of that particular object.

 [C#]

-//Disable inheritance of snapping from SfDiagram.
+//Disables inheritance of snapping from the SfDiagram.

 obj.Constraints = obj.Constraints & ~NodeConstraints.InheritSnapToObject;